Mavi Marmara: Why did Israel stop the Gaza flotilla?

 Why did Israel want to stop the flotilla?

-Israel prevents a large range of goods from reaching Gaza, in order to put pressure on the Hamas government.
-These include cement and scaffolding, which it says can be used to make launchers for rockets.
+Israel prevents a large range of goods from reaching Gaza in order to put pressure on Hamas, which dominates the territory.

 Israel also wanted to check that the ships did not contain deliveries of weapons or cash.
 It offered to allow the flotilla to land in an Israeli port, and to deliver by road any goods that passed its checks.